spacetelescope/stwcs/doc/source/npol.rst

 A full example of the keywords added to a 'SCI' extension header is presented in the last section.

-The look-up tables are saved as separate FITS image extensions in the science files with EXTNAME set to 'WCSDVARR'.
-EXTVER is used when more than one look-up table is present in a single science file.
+The look-up tables are saved as separate FITS image extensions in the science files with EXTNAME set to `WCSDVARR`. `EXTVER` is used when more than one look-up table is present in a single science file.
 Software which performs coordinate transformation will use bilinear interpolation to get the value of the distortion at a certain location in the image array.
 To fully map the image array to the distortion array the standard WCS keywords `CRPIXj`, `CRVALj` and `CDELTj` are used.
 The